enarjord/passivbot/README.md

 pip install -r requirements.txt
 ```

-### Step 5: Build Rust Extensions
+### Step 5 (optional): Build Rust Extensions

-Navigate to the `passivbot-rust` directory and build the Rust extensions using `maturin`:
+Passivbot will attempt to build the necessary Rust extensions automatically, but they can also be built manually by navigating to the `passivbot-rust` directory and using `maturin`:

 ```sh
 cd passivbot-rust